-In this lesson learners will be introduced to vector drawings and begin to have an understanding that they are made up of simple shapes and lines.
-Learners will use the main drawing tools within a software package.
-This unit is written assuming the use of Google Drawings (docs.google.com/drawings/) but other packages such as Microsoft Publisher, or Microsoft PowerPoint can be used if preferred.
-Learners will discuss how vector drawings differ from paper-based drawings.
+In this lesson, we will be introduced to vector drawings and learn that they are made up of simple shapes and lines.
+We will then use the main drawing tools within a software package.
+Lastly, we will discuss how vector drawings differ from paper-based drawings.

-During this lesson learners will begin to identify the shapes that are used to make vector drawings.
-They will be able to explain that each element of a vector drawing is called an 'object’.
-Learners will create their own vector drawing by moving, resizing, rotating, and changing the colours of a selection of objects.
-They will also learn how to duplicate the objects to save time.
+In this lesson, we will identify the shapes that are used to make vector drawings.
+We will be able to explain that each element of a vector drawing is called an 'object'.
+Then we will create their own vector drawing and duplicate objects to save time.

-During this lesson learners will increase the complexity of their vector drawings, using the Zoom tool to add detail to their work.
-They will be shown how grids and resize handles can improve the consistency of their drawings.
-Learners will also use tools to modify objects and create different effects.
+In this lesson, we will increase the complexity of our vector drawings, using the zoom tool to add detail to our work.
+We will then learn how grids and resize handles can improve the consistency of our drawings.
+Lastly, we will use tools to modify objects and create different effects.

-During this lesson learners will gain an understanding of layers and how they are used in vector drawings.
-They will learn that each object is built on a new layer and that these layers can be moved forward and backward to create effective vector drawings.
+In this lesson, we will gain an understanding of layers and how they are used in vector drawings.
+We will learn that each object is built on a new layer and that these layers can be moved forward and backward to create effective vector drawings.

 In this lesson, we will be taught how to duplicate multiple objects.
 We will learn how to group objects to make them easier to work with, how to copy and paste these images, and how to make simple alterations.